ambro1987/Events-as-Posts/readme.txt

 == Screenshots ==

-1. Event post
+1. Event post with date, time and location
-2. Add new event
+2. Add a new event as if where a normal post
-3. Events admin menu
+3. Order events by date in admin menu
-4. Events settings
+4. List of events settings
 5. List of events